lzim/mtl/session02/s02_learner/mtl_session02_see.md

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.
 - You can sort by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
 - Or, if your team as designated provider clinics, you can select by provider name.
-- Note that this will pull all clinics used in the last two years (including de-activated clinics).
+- Note: This will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
 You can see the de-activated clinics in column I.
 - Follow the instructions in **Box A2.**
-- After filtering, you can double-click on clinics to add them to column A or you can highlight the clincis and click the gray "add all" button to add them to column A.
+- After filtering, you can double-click on clinics to add them to column A or you can highlight the clinics and click the gray "add all" button to add them to column A.

-### 5. To view your team patient data and your team trends.
-You click on "Get-Patient-level Data."
+### 5. To view your team patient data and your team trends click on "Get-Patient-level Data."
 We will not do this in-session today.
-- **You have already fresh data UI file to work with already in your team data folder.**
+- **You already have a fresh data UI file to work with already in your team data folder.**
 - We will learn about the "Create Team Data Table for Sim UI" button in our next team meeting.

 ### NOTE: It takes some time to run a query from your team data UI to the VA Corporate Data Warehouse.
 - On average (depending on the size of your team) it may take 15 minutes or so for your team data UI to pull in fresh data.
-And, Microsoft Excel will be unresponsive until the data UI has finished pulling in your today.
+And, Microsoft Excel will be unresponsive until the data UI has finished pulling in your data.

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_2.gif)